ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 # Unity URP Simplified Toon Lit Shader Example (for learning shader writing in URP)
 A very simple toon lit shader example, to help people writing their first custom toon lit shader in URP.

-Because this toon lit shader was created for learning shader writing in URP, it is an extremely simplified version of the original one (I removed 80% of my original code, while just keeping only the most useful & easy to understand sections).
+Because this toon lit shader was created for helping people to learn shader writing in URP, it is an extremely simplified version of the original one (I removed 80% of my original code, while just keeping only the most useful & easy to understand sections), to make sure everyone can understand it easily.

 Why creating this "simplified version" toon lit shader?
 -------------------